Dormammu

 Dormammu (/dɔrˈmɑːmuː/) is a character appearing in American comic books published by Marvel Comics.
-Created by Stan Lee and Steve Ditko, the character first appeared in Strange Tales #126 (November 1964).
+Created by Stan Lee and Steve Ditko, Dormammu first appeared in Strange Tales #126 (November 1964).
 He is the extra and inter-dimensional demonic entity and deity brother of Umar and the uncle of superheroine Clea who rules over the Dark Dimension.
 The character has endured as a recurring antagonist of the superhero Doctor Strange.

 Dormammu has appeared in associated Marvel merchandise including films, animated television series, toys, trading cards, and video games.
 He made his live-action debut in the 2016 Marvel Cinematic Universe film Doctor Strange, performed through motion capture by Benedict Cumberbatch and voiced by a mixture of Cumberbatch and an unidentified British actor.